idaholab/TMAP8/doc/content/verification_and_validation/val-2d.md

 Based on TRIM calculations [!citep](eckstein2013computer,biersack1982stopping), implantation in the sample shows a normal distribution, which has a peak at 4.6 nm below the surface and a characteristic half width of 3 nm.
 Implantation is activated for 5,000 s and then terminated.

-Three traps are assumed in the sample.
+Three trapping site populations are accounted for in the sample.
 Trap concentrations and distributions are considered adjustable parameters while energies were determined by TDS peak temperatures.
 The first trap is assumed to be associated with implantation (damage and precipitation) and to be normally distributed with a peak at 4.6 nm and a characteristic width of 10 nm, consistent with the observations of [!cite](haasz1999effect) that damage zone exceeds the implantation depth.
 Its trap energy is adjusted, based on the temperature of the first peak, to be 1.2 eV, and it is assumed to be 0.086 atom fraction at the peak.
 Its distribution is defined as: